Backup and restore in PostgreSQL

 the

-• to use a periodic backup with pg_dump funds;
+- to use a periodic backup with pg_dump funds; the

 The first method is simple to implement and requires minimum effort for installation and maintenance.
 Put "pg_dump | lbzip2" in cron, and forget.
 However, this option does not propose to restore the directory database to the point of failure, Alesi at the time of backup.
 The second option is a bit more complicated and costly in terms of storage, but this option is a more flexible solution in case of recovery.
 About it will be discussed.